zouzias/spark-lucenerdd/README.md

 ### Custom Case Classes

-If you want to use your own custom class with `LuceneRDD` you can do it provided that your class member types are one of the above primitive types (Int, Float, Double, Long, String).
+If you want to use your own custom class with `LuceneRDD` you can do it provided that your class member types are one of the primitive types (Int, Float, Double, Long, String).

 For more details, see `LuceneRDDCustomcaseClassImplicits` under the tests directory.